JoMedeiros/Ray_Tracing/README.md

 - [x] Sphere
 - [ ] Triangle
 - [ ] main loop
+- [ ] Sampler

 ### TODOS

+- [ ] set output file name from the yaml file
+- [ ] choose file format from yaml file
+- [ ] put background in yaml file inside scene tag
+- [ ] Implement class as specified in the code examples of project 4
 - [x] Remove buffer from Renderer to Scene class
 - [x] Move loop "intersection with objects" from Renderer to Scene
 - [x] Put pixels loop in  Integrator
 - [ ] Implement DepthIntegrator
+  - [ ] Allow user to set start and end color
+  - [ ] Allow user to set min a max distances
 - [x] Implement NormalMapIntegrator
 - [ ] Implement Material
 - [ ] create Triangle class